Your Cart (0)

 What to do:

 Roll out your proven pilot to the full team, department, or workflow it applies to.
-Document the process: what the AI does, what the human reviews or approves, how exceptions are handled.
-This documentation is essential — it's how the capability survives turnover and becomes organizational knowledge rather than one person's workflow.
+Document the process rigorously: what the AI does, what the human reviews or approves, how exceptions are handled, what the fallback is when the AI or its dependencies fail.
+A good documentation target is a 4-to-8-page runbook in Notion or Confluence plus a 90-second Loom walkthrough.
+This documentation is essential because it is how the capability survives turnover and becomes organizational knowledge rather than one person's workflow.

 Invest in team training.
 The people using AI tools should understand what the tools do well, where they fail, and how to review AI outputs critically.
-Untrained teams either over-trust AI outputs (and don't catch errors) or under-trust them (and redo the work manually anyway, negating the ROI).
+Untrained teams either over-trust AI outputs and miss errors, or under-trust them and redo the work manually anyway, negating the ROI.
+Budget 3 to 6 hours of training per team member, including hands-on exercises with gold-standard examples.
+Pair the training with a brand identity refresh if AI is starting to produce external-facing content and voice consistency matters.

 Common traps in Phase 2:

 Skipping documentation because it feels like overhead.
 The team that proved the pilot knows the workflow.
 If they leave, the institutional knowledge leaves with them.
-Documentation is not optional if this is supposed to be a business capability.
+Documentation is not optional if this is supposed to be a business capability and not a hero project.
+The best test: a new hire should be able to execute the workflow within their first week using only the documentation.

 Adding tools before proving the first one.
-Every new AI tool adds operational complexity and cost.
-Don't add the second tool until the first is running smoothly and being used.
+Every new AI tool adds operational complexity, cost, and another integration to maintain.
+Do not add the second tool until the first is running smoothly and being used by at least 75 percent of the intended user base.

-Phase 3: Integration into Core Operations (Months 6–12)
+Phase 3: Integration into Core Operations (Months 6 to 12)

 Phase 3 is where AI stops being a special project and becomes part of how your business actually runs.